trfina/notetaker-express/README.md

 Node.js must be installed on the machine and Inquirer Node package installed in the project folder.

 ## Credits
-- Starter Code for this README.md project:
+- Starter Code for this project:
 (https://github.com/coding-boot-camp/miniature-eureka)

 ## Questions

-GitHub Username:
 - [GitHub Profile](https://github.com/trfina)
 - Additional Questions?
 Contact me at finatammy@gmail.com